ryanmimrie/ryanmimrie.github.io/consultancy.md

 ## Services

-I have been actively collaborating with industry partners for several years and am happy to receive any new inquiries.
-Feel free to contact me at ryan.m.imrie@gmail.com with any questions.
+<div style="font-size: 0.9em;">I have been actively collaborating with industry partners for several years and am happy to receive any new inquiries.
+Feel free to contact me at ryan.m.imrie@gmail.com with any questions.</div>

 #### Assay Design, Wet-Lab Workflows, and SOPs